Hong Kong Exchanges and Clearing : NOTICE OF BOARD MEETING | MarketScreener

 NOTICE OF BOARD MEETING

-The board of directors (the "Board") of Ascletis Pharma Inc. (the "Company") hereby announces that a meeting of the Board will be held on Thursday, August 29, 2019 for the purpose of, among other matters, considering and approving the interim results of the Company and its subsidiaries for the six months ended June 30, 2019 and its publication and considering the recommendation of payment of an interim dividend (if any).
+The board (the "Board") of directors (the "Directors") of Tian Shan Development (Holding) Limited (the "Company") hereby announces that a meeting of the Board will be held on Wednesday, 28 August 2019 for the purposes of, among other matters, considering and approving the unaudited interim results of the Company and its subsidiaries for the six months ended 30 June 2019 and its publication and the declaration of payment of an interim dividend (if any).

 By order of the Board